seanpmaxwell/overnight/src/logger/README.md

 ```

 ### Guide
-There's not as much to _/logger_ as there was for _/core_ and _/jwt_, so we're just going to quickly
-go over what each method does and how to set it up.
-The logger package's main export is the
+The logger package's main export is the `Logger` class.
+Logger can used statically or as an instance
-`Logger` class.
-Overnight can used statically or as an instance with settings configured through a constructor.
+with settings configured through a constructor.

 - The three environment variables are:
     - `OVERNIGHT_LOGGER_MODE`: can be `'console'`(default), `'file'`, `'custom'`, and `'off'`.